kalinkrustev/ut-port/README.md

 ### Port logging

-Each port initilizes its own logger instance, so that logging level can be set per each port.
+Each port initializes its own logger instance, so that logging level can be set per each port.
 By default, all ports will use `info` level for logging.
 The default can be changed using the configuration key `utPort.logLevel`: